This page summarizes the frequent questions about PKanalix.

 - Do you have a “slope selector”?
 Yes, check here for information on the “Check lambda_z“.

 - Can I define a therapeutic response range?
 No.

 - Can I set a user-defined weighting for the lambda_z?
 No. But most common options are available as a setting.

 - Can I change the name of the parameters?
-No. However the output files contain both PKanalix names and CDISC names.
+Yes, in the preferences of PKanalix (since 2023R1 version), you can rename NCA parameters as you wish.
+The output files will contain both your custom names and CDISC names.

 - Can I export the result table?
 The result tables are automatically saved as text files in the result folder.
 In addition, result tables can be copy-pasted to Excel or Word using the copy button on the top right of the tables.

 - Can I choose which parameters to show in the result table and to export to the result folder file?
-No. All parameters are exported.
-The user can filter the table outside PKanalix afterwards.
+Yes, see here.

 - Are the calculation rules the same as in Winonlin?
 Yes.